DavidXu-JJ/Image_Quilting_CPP/README.md

 # Image quilting for texture synthesis and transfer

-This repository is an implementation of the image quilting for texture synthesis and transfer using Cpp.
+This repository is an implementation of image quilting for texture synthesis and transfer using Cpp.

 ## Reference: